sandstorm-io/sandstorm/docs/developing/powerbox.md

 ### Using sandstorm-http-bridge

-If you use sandstorm-http-bridge, then you can export HTTP APIs (which implement the Cap'n Proto `ApiSession`) using the bridge's, special handling, allowing you to use a regular web server just like with the web UI for your app.
+If you use sandstorm-http-bridge, then you can export HTTP APIs (which implement the Cap'n Proto `ApiSession`) using the bridge's special handling, allowing you to use a regular web server just like with the web UI for your app.
 You can declare APIs that you export in your `sandstorm-pkgdef.capnp` file, in the `bridgeConfig` section, by specifying a list of `powerboxApis`.
 Example: